 - Complete the Anonymity on the Web lesson – 90 min

 - Learn how to write accessible hyperlinks and complete the practice exercise – 30 min

 - Complete your podcast discussion post for this week – time varies, 60-90 min

 - Complete your reflection journal for this week – 20 min

 Obviously, it’s not possible to provide an exact time, so we should be clear to students that we’re offering guidelines for how they should spend their time, rather than a limit.
 Students read at different speeds.
-The density of the material, the level of language proficiency, familiarity with the topic, and learning differences all contribute to how quickly a student is able to navigate and complete a task.
+The density of the material, the level of language proficiency, familiarity with the topic, access needs, and learning differences all contribute to how quickly a student is able to navigate and complete a task.
 Overall, we want to make sure we are offering an appropriate amount of work per week for students to achieve the learning outcomes in our courses, as well as a guideline to help them plan their weekly participation in the course.